What is Compression Fracture?

 Typically, compression fractures occur in the lumbar and thoracic spine, but can happen anywhere in the spine.
 It is an incredibly painful condition impacting your everyday life like work and family activities.
 You may be unaware that you have a fracture in your spine causing the unbearable pain.
 Our specialists can utilize imaging to take a look at your spine and detect if it is a compression fracture.
 If we find a fracture, we can treat it and get you back to a pain free life.

-The symptoms of a compression fracture generally start as acute back pain but can become chronic pain that is debilitating creating limited mobility where you struggle to get around.
-Compression fractures can also cause you to lose height as your spine is compressed or has a deformity.
+The symptoms of a these types of fractures generally start as acute back pain but can become chronic pain that is debilitating creating limited mobility where you struggle to get around.
+These fractures can also cause you to lose height as your spine is compressed or has a deformity.
 The pain usually isn’t constant, and many patients feel relief after resting or lying down.